 The problem here is with the disc drive itself, not with whatever disc is getting stuck.
 Because of that, we recommend getting in touch with Microsoft for a repair or replacement using the contact methods above.

-Discs getting stuck is the main issue Xbox Series X owners are experiencing, but some are also reporting a clicking sound from the console after inserting a disc or while installing a game.
+Discs getting stuck is the main issue Xbox Series X owners are experiencing, but some also are reporting a clicking sound from the console after inserting a disc or while installing a video game.

 If the clicking is coming from your disc drive, the solution is simple.
 Some discs may cause a clicking sound in the disc drive when loaded.
 A good way to test if your disc is the problem is to insert it into another Xbox console — an Xbox One will work — and see if the issue persists.
 If it doesn’t, there’s a problem with your disc drive.
 Contact Microsoft to arrange a repair or replacement.